bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 What I'm hearing is the real answer is we need to be telling people to set up really high cardinality multi-sigs.
 And then once they do it and they say, wow, that sucks.
 What do I do?
-We say, well, we need to activate OpVault and you can throw all these keys out.
+We say, well, we need to activate `OP_VAULT` and you can throw all these keys out.

 NVK: 01:31:10